jfferreiraMD/evo-calendar-fork/README.md

+# Evo Calendar Fork

+This fork enhances the original Evo Calendar with additional events and a custom property.

 ## Fork Modifications

-This fork adds new events to enhance the calendar's interactivity:
+This fork adds/changes events to enhance the calendar's interactivity:

-- `onDayHover`: Triggered when a day in the calendar is hovered over.
+- `onDayHover`: Fired when a day in the calendar is hovered over.
-- `onDayHoverOut`: Triggered when the mouse leaves a calendar day.
+- `onDayHoverOut`: Fired when the mouse leaves a calendar day.
+- `selectDate`: Fired when a calendar's day is selected. - Now returns events[] (array with the events) and dateDetails {hasEvents: (bool) isWeekend: (bool)}

 ### Usage Example
 ```javascript
 $calendar.on('onDayHover', function(event, date) {
     console.log('Hovered into day:', date);